 (Some mentors I spoke with that pursued an MBA themselves recommended I do something different for my undergraduate degree since graduate schools would be looking for diversity in backgrounds.)

 And for some reason, I didn’t make the connection that when my friends went to school, their parents paid for them, but when I went to school, I would be stuck with an enormous bill.

 But like the man who wins the lottery, I feel like I made a poor investment decision that nevertheless paid off big time.

 For instance, I met my wife and some of my best friends (like Matt) at college.

 That said, my college degree’s lack of practical application and clear career path made my job pursuit an interesting one.

-During my senior year of college, I sent out 100+ custom resumes for various positions across the business and marketing spectrum.
+During my senior year, I sent out 100+ custom resumes for various positions across the business and marketing spectrum.

 I actually landed an interview for a position at DropBox but didn’t make it to subsequent interview rounds.